Bell Super DH Mountain Bike Helmet Review

 Is this helmet for you?

-I’ve been wearing the Bell Super DH mountain bike helmet for several seasons and I like a lot of things about it: it’s comfortable, it’s downhill-rated, it’s two helmets in one, and it comes in some great color choices.
+I wore the Bell Super DH mountain bike helmet for several seasons and I liked a lot of things about it: it’s comfortable, it’s downhill-rated, it’s two helmets in one, and it comes in some great color choices.

 In addition to the Super DH, Bell also has two other helmets with removable chin guards – the Super Air R and the Super 3R.
 Here’s how they stack up against each other: